irubil/kaksongen/README.md

 ``net install kaksongen, replace from(https://raw.githubusercontent.com/irubil/kaksongen/main)``

 ## Latest version
-kaksongen.ado: July 2022
+kaksongen.ado: July 2022 <br>
 kaksongen.sthlp: December 2022

 ## Authors
-Marko Ledić, Faculty of Economics and Business, University of Zagreb, markoledic@gmail.com
+Marko Ledić, Faculty of Economics and Business, University of Zagreb, markoledic@gmail.com <br>

-Ivica Rubil, The Institute of Economics, Zagreb, irubil@gmail.com
+Ivica Rubil, The Institute of Economics, Zagreb, irubil@gmail.com <br>
 Ivica Urban, Institute of Public Finance, Zagreb, urbanivica@gmail.com

+If you have a question on the current version, or have an idea of how to improve it, or you encounter a bug, please write to any of the authors.

+Please cite the package as follows: Ledić, M., Rubil, I. & Urban, I. (2022).
+KAKSONGEN: Stata module for computing the decomposition of the social welfare impact of taxation.
+Available at: https://github.com/irubil/kaksongen.

 ## Acknowledgements
 The package uses Philippe Van Kerm's package [sgini](https://ideas.repec.org/c/boc/bocode/s458778.html).